Quelle

 • Delaware C-Corp formation via Clerky

-• Provisional patent portfolio (72 claims)
+• Provisional patent portfolio (139 claims across 5 filings)

 • Trademark filings — Quelle wordmark and PFOS category name